The School of Physics runs a range of activities for school students and teachers, the general public and our alumni and friends.

 - in-school and on-campus demonstration lectures for primary and secondary schools (MUPPETS, WARP)

-- enrichment studies for secondary school students (Physics VCE Lectures)
+- enrichment studies for secondary school students (Physics Gymnasium Lectures)

 - resources for science teachers